shubhamashish33/Google-Translate-in-Python/README.md

 # Google-Translator-with-Python
-This Repository Helps you to create Google Translator with the help of python
+This Repository Helps you to create Google Translator with the help of **Python**

 ## Pre-requisite
 - First you will need googletrans 3.0.0 for calling the API's